BirdOffice-Suite/birdmenu/README.md

 Children: ask your parents before using this program, so that you don't get in trouble.
 Avoid running this program outside of your house, because it might make some people unhappy.

 Lawyers: For licensing information and disclaimers not shown here, please read `LICENSE`.

+# Regarding AI code
+BirdMenu was written by hand originally, but the GUI was written by Google Gemini.